AdobeDocs/experience-manager-65.en/help/release-notes/sp-release-notes.md

 * The Content Fragment allows the Content Fragment to reference itself.
 The picker does not support the operation (NPR-36993).
 * When a user upgrades to Service Pack 9, the moving folder operation starts failing and errors are returned (SITES-1481).
 * While adjusting the width of the component in the layout container on edit mode, a flicker is observed (NPR-36961).
 * On promoting a launch, the changes in the promoted launch are double rolled out to the other launches.
-If a user promotes the double rolled out launch, the doubled contents will also be reflected on the source page (NPR-36893).
+If a user promotes the double rolled out launch, the doubled contents is reflected on the source page (NPR-36893).
-* Images show a gray edge with resized using the Core Component’s AdaptiveImageServlet (NPR-36879).
+* [!DNL Experience Manager] adds a gray border or edge to some PNG images with transparency if you add the images to the page with the Image Core Component or if you resize using the Foundation Image component (NPR-36879).
-* AEM Sites Admin UI with a high number of templates results in extremely slow navigation (NPR-36870).
+* [!DNL Experience Manager Sites] Admin UI with a high number of templates results in slow navigation (NPR-36870).
-* When a user upgrades to Service Pack 9, Sites pages stop working (NPR-36857).
+* When a user upgrades to Service Pack 9, [!DNL Sites] pages stop working (NPR-36857).
-* Unclosed ResourceResolver at com.adobe.granite.contexthub.impl.ContextHubImpl result in unexpected results (NPR-36853).
+* The `ContextHubImpl` method creates a `ResourceResolver` that is not closed.
+It leads to warning messages about long-running `ResourceResolver` and the service returns unexpected results at times (NPR-36853).
 * On synchronizing a single live copy from blueprint page properties, all other live copies are also synchronized (NPR-36829, NPR-36522).
-* Pathfield does not allow drag and drop in Touch UI (NPR-36790).
-* When only .xls mime type is used, the file upload function doesn't work as expected (NPR-36785).
+* When only XLS MIME type is used, the file upload function does not work as expected (NPR-36785).
 * New tags with pascal case and all upper case words are not displayed in the tag field within Content Fragments (NPR-36742).
 * The Single Text Element option when adding a content fragment causes text to be missing and creates odd formatting related to lists and nested lists (NPR-36565).
 * When an author annotates any component on a page, deletes the component, and performs an undo on the delete operation, an error is encountered when attempting to view the Timeline data for the page in the sites console (NPR-36528).
-* Page properties bulk editor's "Save & Close" button saves changes but does not close the editor (NPR-36527).
+* Page properties bulk editor's [!UICONTROL Save & Close] option saves changes but does not close the editor (NPR-36527).
 * When a user attempts to drag and drop a new Text component to a page, the component immediately disappears (NPR-36442).
 * When a user types in an ad hoc tag that includes space (the tag that does not exist on the system) and hits enter, the tag appears under the field but when the Content Fragment is saved and re-opened, the ad hoc tag disappears (NPR-36441).
 * The template cannot be deleted when the instance is accessed via the dispatcher (NPR-36385).
 * When a page is moved, a manual refresh of the browser is required to render the changes (NPR-36381).
-* When selecting a component, you can cut or copy it with Ctrl-X or Ctrl-C (and ⌘X/⌘C on Mac).
-When you click another component, you can paste with the toolbar, but not the keyboard (Ctrl-V or ⌘V) (NPR-36379).
+* When selecting a component, you can cut or copy it with Ctrl+X or Ctrl+C (and Command+X or Command+C on Mac).
+When you click another component, you can paste with the toolbar, but not the keyboard (Ctrl+V or Command+V) (NPR-36379).
 * When a user tries cut components using the scissor icon to move them somewhere else, a console error happens.
 Moreover, when pasting only one component gets moved (NPR-36378).
 * AEM has a query without index on WCM or notifications, it slows down performance (NPR-36303).
 * When the author restores the inheritance on the deleted inherited component there is only a checkbox to synchronize full page content after reverting inheritance, thus content authors are forced to sync the whole page even if the inheritance is restored only on one component which can cause unwanted content sync (NPR-34456, CQ-4310183).
-* Live Usages of a component on AEM Author is not showing all the occurrences.
-Some of the components are used in more than 1k pages but the report only pulls around 40 (CQ-4323724).
+* Live Usage of a component on Author instance does not display all the occurrences.
+Some components are used in more than 1000 pages but the report only displays about 40 pages (CQ-4323724).
 * When we have a site structure that has lot of subpages, loading of the subpages in column view takes more time in AEM 6.5.8 as compared to AEM 6.4.8.2 (CQ-4322766).
 * Uncheck 'All' does not work on the 'Rollout Page' option (NPR-37070).